artefactual-labs/ccp/src/MCPClient/install/README.md

 There is an example configuration file for MCPClient included in the source
 code: (see [`the example`](./clientConfig.conf))

-MCPClient will look for a configuration file in one of two locations:
+MCPClient will look for a configuration file in the following location:

-- `/etc/archivematica/archivematicaCommon/dbsettings`
 - `/etc/archivematica/MCPClient/clientConfig.conf`

 Traditionally, the dbsettings file was used to hold mysql login credentials,